 What is a focus group?

-A focus group is when a moderator asks a group of people about their behaviors, preferences, attitudes, and experiences on a topic or item of interest.
-Focus groups can be conducted in person or online/over the phone.
+A focus group is a live activity with one moderator and multiple participants.
+During the session, the moderator asks this group of people about their behaviors, preferences, attitudes, and experiences on a topic or item of interest.
+Focus groups can be conducted in person or online.

 Why are focus groups helpful?

 Focus groups allow participants to interact and converse with others while discussing a topic.
-They are helpful in gathering in-depth details about a group’s actions, thoughts, and feelings.
-The brainstorming leads to people building on each other’s ideas, which allows a group to really dig into an idea or issue.
+They are helpful in gathering insights into a group’s actions, thoughts, and feelings.
+The discussion leads to people building on each other’s ideas, which allows a group to brainstorm about an idea or challenge they are facing.